-Chemicals used in treating and dyeing textile fibers and fabric can escape manufacturing facilities and cause water pollution, posing risks to the surrounding community.
-Manufacturers should implement a chemical management system to identify and control potential risks, use processes that minimize the amount of required chemicals, and use technology to treat and measure the quality of water they release from their factories.
+Chemicals used in treating and dyeing footwear components can escape manufacturing facilities and cause water pollution, posing risks to the surrounding community.
+Manu-facturers should implement a chemical management system to identify and control potential risks, use processes that minimize the amount of required chemicals, and use technology to treat and measure the quality of water they release from their factories.